Chore Chore Mastuto Bhai

-Chore Chore Mastuto Bhai is a 2005 Indian Bengali-language black comedy caper action thriller film co-written and directed by Anup Sengupta.
-Produced by Ashok Dhanuka under the banner of Eskay Movies, it stars Mithun Chakraborty, Chiranjeet Chakraborty, Jisshu Sengupta, Koel Mallick and Dipankar De in lead roles, with Jeet in a special appearance.
-The movie is a remake of 1973 Hindi movie Victoria No. 203.
+Chore Chore Mastuto Bhai is a 2005 Indian Bengali-language action comedy film co-written and directed by Anup Sengupta.
+Produced by Ashok Dhanuka under the banner of Eskay Movies, it stars Mithun Chakraborty, Chiranjeet Chakraborty, Jisshu Sengupta, Koel Mallick and Dipankar Dey in lead roles, with Jeet in a special appearance.

 Plot

 Nagraj sends John to steal a rare diamond worth crores from the museum.
 John cheats on Nagraj and escapes with the diamond, but is killed by Ronnie, who leaves the diamond with a taxi driver, Yadav Das.
 Yadav is jailed for John's murder.
 His daughter Madhuri disguises herself as a boy and drives the taxi to support her family.
 Manik and Chand turn up at Madhuri's house claiming to be her long lost uncles from Africa.
-Madhuri is in love with Rahul, one of Nagraj's henchmen.
+Madhuri is in love with Rahul, Nagraj's adopted son.
 Since the diamond is the main attraction, everyone wants to possess it.
-In the climax, Manik and Chand rescue Rahul, Madhuri and Madhabi from Nagraj and the police arrest Nagraj.
+In the climax, Manik and Chand rescue Rahul, Madhuri and Maloti from Nagraj and the police arrest Nagraj.